Today's Saturday • 9 mins read

 Do not judge or punish yourself for having strong emotions towards that one person.

-Remind yourself that you are not experiencing genuine love or admiration, but a crystallized mix of attraction, desire, and obsession.
+Remind yourself that you are not experiencing genuine love.
+Take a mental note that the admiration you feel is a blend of attraction, desire, and obsession.

 - Accept the facts: You can’t have the person the way you want.
 They don’t need you.